Did you know that hosting WordPress on a VPS can make it run really fast? Especially if you have a powerful, fast VPS?

 - An easier way to set-up SFTP users with the correct access, instead of FTP.

 - Caching or optimization settings for WordPress, with a possible plugin for WordPress.
+If you’re using WooCommerce and want caching, you still need to change a lot of things.

 - Real-time server statistics, such as in Cleavr, and better monitoring of your application code